 - gender distribution,

 - if they were parents,

 - what did they earn in this role.

 In contrast to the occasional portrait painted in partisan politics, we have discovered that representation on Canadian School Boards is diverse, with a cross section of educated professionals, former educators, with years of different experiences and guidance to offer.
 While serving on any kind of board is difficult with a young family many trustees are also parents of children in the system.
 The data show that the leadership provided by school boards is fully representative of the communities they serve.

 In some jurisdictions, similar surveys had been completed in previous years and in those cases, we used the data already available.
-However, for the majority of trustees surveyed, the survey was done by the provincial/territorial association which we compiled to make a cross country comparison.
-We were able to compile a total of over 1300 answers or over 37% of Canadian Trustees in 9 jurisdictions.
+However, for the majority of trustees surveyed, the survey was administered by the provincial/territorial association which we compiled to make a cross country comparison.
+Over 1300 answers or over 37% of Canadian trustees in nine jurisdictions were compiled.